Ashu-hub/All-About-Java/InterviewQuestionsJAVA.md

 **13 Why does iterator.remove does not throw ConcurrentModificationException?**

 	Ans:- Javadoc says it is permitted way to modify any collection while Iterating.
-	Reason:- before callng .remove(int), remove() checks for modification,ifit found any change in original list it will throw ConcurrentModificationException otherwise it will ececute normally. in a way it has reference to internal State of any object.
+	Reason:- before callng .remove(int), remove() checks for modification, if it found any change in original list it will throw ConcurrentModificationException otherwise it will ececute normally. in a way it has reference to internal State of any object.

 **14 Assertion Error is SubClass of Error?
 Why is it so?**